raspberrypilearning/turtle-tracker/en/step_5.md

 --- /task ---

 It's hard for humans to understand lists of numbers.
-Now, you'll copy your code to the **Turtle 3** sprite to draw and stamp the coordinates to make it easier to see where this turtle went.
+Your task is to copy your code to the **Turtle 3** sprite to draw and stamp the coordinates to make it easier to see where this turtle went.

 --- task ---
 Select the **Turtle 2** sprite and click on the **Code** tab.
 Drag the `when this sprite clicked`{:class="block3events"} block (all the blocks underneath will also move).
 Keep dragging until you are over the **Turtle 3** sprite in the Sprite pane under the Stage.
 The **Turtle 3** sprite will do a little wiggle to show that it has been selected and you can stop dragging.